 All shellstock obtained from a licensed harvester shall be placed in a storage area maintained at 45°F (7.2°C) or less within two (2) hours of receipt.
-This two (2) hour requirement does not allow the dealer to exceed the time to temperature requirements of Chapter VIII. @.02 A. (1), (2), or (3).
+This two (2) hour requirement does not allow the dealer to exceed the time to temperature requirements of Chapter VIII. @.02 A. (1)or (2)as outlined in State Vibrio Control Plans.

 Shellstock received from harvesters that harvested shellstock in compliance with the State Vibrio vulnificus Control Plan as outlined in Chapter VIII. @.02 A. (1) must be placed in refrigeration within the times outlined in the State Vv Control Plan and cooled by the original shipper to 55°F (12.7°C) within the time period outlined in the State Vv Control Plan (see Chapter XIII. .01 B. (3)), unless the shellstock is labeled for a restricted use.
-The original dealer must document that the internal temperatures listed above have been achieved prior to shipment.
+The original dealer must document that the internal temperatures listed above were achieved within the time frame outlined in the State Vv Control Plan.

-Shellstock received from harvesters that harvested shellstock in compliance with the State Vp Control Plan as outlined in Chapter VIII. @.02 A. (2) must be cooled by the original shipper to 50°F (10°C) within ten (10) hours of receipt (see Chapter XIII. .01 B. (3)), unless the shellstock is labeled for a restricted use.
-The original dealer must document that the internal temperatures listed above have been achieved prior to shipment.
-Shellstock cooled to an internal temperature of 55°F (12.7°C) to comply with a Vv Control Plan is considered in compliance with this requirement.
-It is assumed that refrigeration capable of achieving an internal temperature of 55°F (12.7°C) within six (6) hours would also achieve an internal temperature of 50°F (10°C) within ten (10) hours.
+Shellstock received from harvesters that harvested shellstock in compliance with the State Vp Control Plan as outlined in Chapter VIII. @.02 A. (2) must be cooled by the original shipper to $50^{\circ}F$ ($10^{\circ}C$) (see Chapter XIII. .01 B. (3)), unless the shellstock is labeled for a restricted use.
+The original dealer must document that the internal temperatures listed above were achieved within the time frame outlined in the State Vv Control Plan.
+Shellstock cooled to an internal temperature of $55^{\circ}F$ ($12.7^{\circ}C$) to comply with a Vv Control Plan is considered in compliance with this requirement.
+It is assumed that refrigeration capable of achieving an internal temperature of $55^{\circ}F$ ($12.7^{\circ}C$) within six (6) hours would also achieve an internal temperature of $50^{\circ}F$ ($10^{\circ}C$) within ten (10) hours.

-Shellstock received from harvesters that harvested shellstock in compliance with the time to temperature control matrix outlined in Chapter VIII. @.02 A. (3) and restricted use shellstock must be cooled to an internal temperature of 50°F (10°C) or less within ten (10) hours prior to shipment (see Chapter XIII. .01 B. (4)).
+Shellstock received from harvesters that harvested shellstock in compliance with the time to temperature control matrix outlined in Chapter VIII. @.02 A. (3) and restricted use shellstock must be cooled to an internal temperature of 50°F (10°C) prior to shipment (see Chapter XIII. .01 B. (4)).
 (Product intended for relay, wet storage, depuration, or Mercenaria sp which is being cooled utilizing an Authority approved tempering plan are exempt from the requirement listed in Chapter XIII. .01 B. (4).)
 The original dealer must document that the internal temperatures listed above have been achieved prior to shipment.